Rochester Philatelic Association

 The RPA's 25th Silver Anniversary banquet was held in 1938 with over 70 people in attendance.
 The guest speaker was Rollin Flower who spoke about something called the "stereoptican table."
 On Wednesday, October 11, 1939, the famous Philatelic Truck visited Rochester and many RPA members took advantage of its appearance.

 On March 4, 1950, two RPA representatives traveled to Buffalo to assist in the formation of the Niagara Frontier Federation of Stamp Clubs.
 The group (which disbanded in 2000) consisted of stamp clubs throughout western and central New York, as well as southern Canada.
-Rochester hosted several federation meetings and exhibits sponsored by the Federation in 1951 and 1957.
+Rochester hosted several federation meetings and exhibitions sponsored by the Federation in 1951, 1957 and 1966.

 1950s RPA membership card

 Two hospital stamp clubs were supported by the RPA.
 One was at the Rochester State Hospital run by Rudolph Langer and the other at the Canandaigua Veterans Hospital run by Charles Messner.

 The later half of the 1950's was quite active.
 On January 21, 1956, the RPA sponsored a junior exhibit contest, with the winning entries being sent to the FIPEX stamp show in New York City that April.
 A club library was formed in memory of Ed Huggler.
 Several RPA members contributed books that contained bookplates noting their donation.
 The club collection was still going strong with Henry Berman as the curator of the 44 frames of material.
 It remained a valuable resource for the RPA members through the 1960s.

 1955 Wennermark to exhibit at Stockholmia 1955* (TU undated)

 RPA was the host club of the Niagara Federation's eighth exhibition in 1957.

 1957 Niagara Federation show in Rochester (9/57)